learnuidev/learn-lacinia/README.md

-# Getting Started with Clojure and GraphQL: Learn to Create GraphQL Server Tutorial
+# Getting Started with Clojure and GraphQL:

+### Learn how to Create GraphQL Server using Clojure

 In this tutorial I will show you how to create a GraphQL server in Clojure from scratch